bowen-liu/TerminalChat/readme.md

 One or more permission altering operations can be specified (as _permission_n_).
 These operations are applied from left to right, and a later permission may override an earlier applied permission.
 Below is a list of available operations that adds/removes flags from the target _group_:

-* SET_INVITE_ONLY / UNSET_INVITE_ONLY
+    -SET_INVITE_ONLY / UNSET_INVITE_ONLY
         If a group's "INVITE_ONLY" flag is set, other users cannot freely join the group with the "!join" command.
 They must be invited by existing group members.

-* SET_TRANSFER_ALLOWED / UNSET_TRANSFER_ALLOWED
+    -SET_TRANSFER_ALLOWED / UNSET_TRANSFER_ALLOWED
         If a group's "TRANSFER_ALLOWED" flag is set, group members are allowed to upload/download files to/from the group.
 This flag will override the user permission "CAN_PUTFILE" and "CAN_GETFILE".

-* SET_PERSISTENT / UNSET_PERSISTENT
+    -SET_PERSISTENT / UNSET_PERSISTENT
-    If a group's "PERSISTENT" flag is set, the group will not be deleted if all members leave. **This flag can only be changed by SERVER ADMINS.**
+        If a group's "PERSISTENT" flag is set, the group will not be deleted if all members leave.
+This flag can only be changed by SERVER ADMINS!

 To use the !setflag command, the caller must have the CAN_SETPERM permission in the target group.
 Additionally, flags in the lobby group cannot be altered, even if the caller is a server admin.